typemill/typemill/readme.md

 * Find bugs and errors (open a new issue on github for it).
 * Improve the documentation.
 * Describe some missing features and explain, why they are important for other users.
+* Write a blog post about typemill.

 Some ideas for devs (please fork this repository make your changes and create a pull request):

 * Fix a bug.
 * Create a nice theme.
 * Create a new plugin.
-* Improve the CSS-code with BEM and make it modular.
+* Improve the CSS-code with BEM or utility-css (e.g. Tailwind) and make it modular.
-* Rebuild the theme with css-grid.
+* Rebuild the theme with the new css-grid feature.
-* Improve accessibility of html and css.
+* Improve the accessibility of html and css.
 * Help to establish autotests with selenium or cypress.
 * Write unit-tests.
+* Write an auto-update functionality.

 For hints, questions, problems and support, please open up a new issue on GitHub.